batfish/pybatfish/docs/source/formats.md

 All sections that you need must be included in a file called `isp_config.json`, placed in a folder called `batfish` right below the top-level snapshot folder.
 An example snapshot with ISP modeling file is [here](https://github.com/batfish/batfish/tree/master/networks/example/live-with-isp).

-The hostname of the modeled ISP nodes will be 'isp_\<ASN>' (e.g., 'isp_65432').
+The hostname of the modeled ISP nodes will be of the form `isp_<ASN>` (e.g., 'isp_65432').
 These nodes can be queried and analyzed just like any other node in the snapshot.
 Only one node per ASN is generated even if you have multiple peerings to the same ASN.

 A node representing the Internet is also created if any of the ISPs is "TRANSIT".
 This node announces the default route (0.0.0.0/0) to connected ISPs.
-It's hostname is 'internet' and it too can be queried and analyzed like any other node in the snapshot.
+Its hostname is 'internet' and it too can be queried and analyzed like any other node in the snapshot.

 ### Runtime interface information